 1. Start with Hot Water and Dish Soap

 Most dish soaps have degreaser in them already, but they’re formulated to be gentle on skin.
-Check the label of your favorite one, and make sure it removes grease.
+Check the label of your favourite one, and make sure it removes grease.
 Then, add two tablespoons of it to two cups of hot water.
 A regular washcloth or rag can be used, and a soft-bristle toothbrush will get down in the nooks and crannies.
-Microfiber works especially well on laminates and other ultra-smooth finishes, while a basic smooth sponge may be helpful on wood with grains and crevices.
+Microfibre works especially well on laminates and other ultra-smooth finishes, while a basic smooth sponge may be helpful on wood with grains and crevices.
 Don’t use scrubbing sponges or white erasers, as these can leave small scratches in the finish, which will attract gunk and make it twice as hard to get the cabinets clean later.
 Be sure to rinse each area as you go, to remove any residue that will result in a dull finish.
-Lastly, dry the cabinets right away, to keep them spot-free and prevent water damage.
+An electric water heater is a good way to ensure your water is hot Lastly, dry the cabinets right away, to keep them spot-free and prevent water damage.
 If this doesn’t remove the grease with ease, move on to one of the more intensive methods.

 2. Create a Baking Soda Scrub

 Baking soda absorbs grease, and it’s an abrasive.
 If the grease is warm enough, dry baking soda can be applied and the grease will seep into it, making it much easier to remove.
 Of course, heat can damage many finishes, so this will only work right after a hot water scrub.
 As an alternative, a small amount of baking soda can be turned into a paste, with just a dab of hot water.
 Use a cloth or a toothbrush, moving with the grain, to rub the paste into the cabinet.
 Rinse and dry just as you would with dish soap, though you may need to use a clean toothbrush to get the grit out of the grooves.